Accidental Drowning Leading Cause of Death for Young Americans

 Drowning incidents and near-drowning accidents number in the thousands each year.
 For every person who dies from drowning, another dozen receive emergency care for nonfatal submersion injuries.
 Over 50 percent of drowning victims treated in emergency departments are hospitalized or transferred for further care.

 Nonfatal drowning injuries may cause severe brain damage, and result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning.

 Drowning incidents are unpredictable, though most are the result of the same factors and causes.
 Common causes of drowning accidents include the following:

 - Inability to Swim—many adults and children report that they cannot swim.
 This obviously poses a huge threat when around bodies of water and swimming pools.
 Research has shown that swimming lessons can greatly reduce the risk of drowning among children and adults.

 - Alcohol Use—for adolescents and adults, alcohol use is a factor in up to 70 percent of deaths associated with water recreation.
-About 20 percent of reported boating deaths involve alcohol.
+About 20 percent of reported Boat Accident Injury involve alcohol.

-- Lack of Barriers—barriers such as pool fencing are a very effective method of preventing young children from gaining access to swimming pools.
+- Lack of Barriers—barriers such as pool fencing are a very effective method of preventing young children from gaining Swimming Pool Injury.
 Isolation fences that cut off access to pool areas reduce a child’s risk of drowning by up to 83 percent.